 Data ownership and stewardship

 In summary, a data strategy is an essential and fundamental building block for all every organization.
-I would go even further to say that adding additional applications to our IT portfolios without a data strategy is like building a skyscraper without first pouring a foundation.
-The risks are obvious.
+Adding additional applications to our IT portfolios without a data strategy is like building a skyscraper without first pouring a foundation.
+The risks are obvious and can cause significant damage.